awsdocs/amazon-emr-management-guide/doc_source/emr-lf-idp.md

 ## Microsoft Active Directory Federation Services \(AD FS\)<a name="emr-lf-adfs"></a>

-The [AWS Federated Authentication with Active Directory Federation Services \(AD FS\)](https://aws.amazon.com/blogs/security/aws-federated-authentication-with-active-directory-federation-services-ad-fs/) AWS Security Blog shows how to configure AD FS and enable SAML federation with AWS\.
+The [AWS federated authentication with Active Directory Federation Services \(AD FS\)](https://aws.amazon.com/blogs/security/aws-federated-authentication-with-active-directory-federation-services-ad-fs/) AWS Security Blog shows how to configure AD FS and enable SAML federation with AWS\.

 To enable federated access to Lake Formation, modify the following steps in the blog post:
 + To add relying party trust, manually enter data about the relying party instead of importing metadata from the existing URL\.
 Select the **Permit all users to access this relying party** option\.
 For the endpoint trusted URL, provide a temporary URL, as shown in the following example\.
 Update *public\-dns* with the actual DNS name for your master node after launching your cluster\.